Carbon Reduction Plans

 3. Carbon Emission targets

 Next, specify the carbon emission reduction targets your business has in place.
 The suggested format is to consider what your emissions will be in absolute terms in 5 years.
-However, you can simply restate your Net Zero target in more detail, for example by explaining what your pathway to net zero means for the next 5 or 10 years.
+However, you can simply restate your Net Zero target in more detail, for example by explaining what your pathway to Net Zero means for the next 5 or 10 years.
 To stay aligned with the SBTi, this usually means an annual reduction of between 4-8%, depending on when your baseline is.

 In addition, growing businesses are likely to increase their absolute emissions (e.g. as activity and headcount increase), in which case it may be good to specify a target based on a relevant emission intensity metric.
 The most common ones are: